makecy/push_swap/README.md

 Features:

    Efficient sorting algorithm
    Minimization of operations
    Implementation in C
-    Developed within specified constraints
+   Developed within specified constraint
    Integral part of the 42 coding school curriculum

 Usage:

    Clone the repository
    Compile the program: make
    Run the program with a list of integers as arguments Follow the output instructions to observe optimal sorting

-Example:

-shell

-$ ./push_swap 3 1 2
-sa

 Contributing: